 - Detect and fix typos - After the cleaning process, wrong email addresses will be flagged.
 Manually, you can find simple typos in names or domains and fix them.

-- Remove duplicate emails
+- How to remove duplicate emails

-- Check email addresses syntax
+- How to verify email addresses syntax

-- Ensure email domains exist
+- How to ensure email domains exist

 Datablist can be used without registration to view and edit CSV files.
 However, the email verification service that we'll use later require an account.